-The Executive consists of the Chairperson, Past Chairperson, Deputy Chairperson and Secretary, elected by Committee members from within the Committee.
-The Chairperson is elected for a period of two years, commencing on July 1st, having served as Deputy Chair for a period of two years.
-The Past Chairperson and the Secretary will also serve a two year term.
-The Secretary will deal with the administrative requirements and act as a stand-in for either the Chairperson or Deputy Chairperson
+The Executive consists of the Chairperson, First Deputy Chair and Second Deputy Chair, elected by Committee members from within the Committee.
+The Chairperson is elected for a period of two years, commencing on July 1st, having served as First Deputy Chair for a period of two years.
+The Second Deputy Chair will also act as a stand-in for either the Chairperson or First Deputy Chair and share the administrative executive burden.